 Many local gardeners choose our "red cup" Tomato and Pepper plants.
 These plants offer a larger plant size with a more robust root system than is typical with regular multi-pack plants.
-So, they are often easier to get off to a good start in the garden.
-That can lead to a healthier plant overall, with increased and earlier production.
+We also "harden off" our plants to sun and wind so they're ready to have a good start in the garden.
+That can lead to a healthier plant overall, with increased vigor and earlier production.

 Plants are available during May and June, while supplies last.

 We offer a selection of heirlooms and hybrids, featuring varieties known for good production and great flavor.
 All plants are non-GMO and Certified Organic.

 Plants are available at our farmers market booths and at

 Additional information and definitions are included at the bottom of this page.

 Indeterminate - this is the most common tomato growth habit.
 Indeterminate plants have a vine-type growth habit and will continue to grow and expand throughout the season.
 These tomatoes will benefit from some type of support, such as a cage, stake, or trellis.

 Determinate - these tomato varieties are usually more compact than indeterminates.
 Determinate varieties typically reach 2 to 4 feet in height.
 Most determinate varieties provide a concentrated set of mature tomatoes within a short period of about 2 weeks.
 Semi-determinate varieties offer compact growth with an extended harvest window.

 Maturity Days - This is an estimate of the time it takes for the plant to bear fruits that are ready to harvest.
 This time can vary due to weather and other factors.